The Liver Meridian – Springtime, Rising Emotions, New Ideas

 Common patterns of Liver excess or deficiency may manifest as:

-The Liver’s Worst Enemies can be described as simply the stress of modern life.
-This includes toxins in the environment, Toxins in food water air and cosmetics, Excessive computer work, Excessive oils, Too much salt, too many hot spices, sugars, refined foods, caffeine, overeating, eating when you’re angry, eating with people you don’t like, and especially stuffing emotions inside
+The Liver’s Worst Enemies are: simply the stress of modern life.
+This includes toxins in the environment, sugars, toxins in food, water, air, cosmetics, excessive computer work, excessive oils, too much salt, too many hot spices, refined foods, caffeine, overeating, and especially stuffing emotions inside

 Liver’s Best Friends can be described as a moderated and balanced lifestyle.
 This includes a regular bedtime of 10:00 PM, Eating leafy greens, Detox Cleanse periodically, Juicing, Qigong, using Liver herbs, Yoga stretch Badakonasana, and expressing emotions consciously rather than keeping them trapped inside.